 Most audits are conducted by mail: The IRS spots something it suspects is wrong and sends a letter explaining the problem or asking for additional information.
 (The IRS never starts an audit by phone; if someone calls you and threatens an audit, it’s a scam.)

 Even though the odds of an audit are extremely low, most people would prefer not to undergo one.
 Here are some of the most common reasons the IRS selects returns to audit:

 The IRS does indeed check your math.
 It also gets copies of your tax forms from employers, banks and other financial institutions.
+You’ll get a notice (Form 1099-G) from your state if you’ve collected unemployment benefits, which are taxable.
 If you don’t add up your income correctly, or if you put the wrong amount from a W-2 form, you’ll hear from the agency.
 You’ll also hear from the IRS if you neglect to include a W-2, 1099 or some other tax notice from a third party.
 “It’s the most common notice that goes out,” says IRS Director of Examination Scott Irick.

 Technically, these notices aren’t audits, but they are one surefire way to get your tax return kicked back.
 Don’t ignore them.